What Is NVIDIA Reflex And Should You Use It?

 Nvidia Reflex

-As NVIDIA Reflex requires collaboration with developers, naturally, not every game has it.
+As NVIDIA Reflex necessitates collaboration with developers, naturally, not every game has it.

-Here’s an up-to-date list of games that support NVIDIA Reflex:
+Here’s a present list of games that support NVIDIA Reflex:

 • Apex Legends